unis369/Mytubedownload/README.md

 as well as pyinstaller.
 Then run the following command from the script directory.

     pyinstaller --clean --onefile pyinstaller.spec

+    Or use fbs to create cross platform binary

 The binary will be put into the `dist` directory within the script directory.